vcflib/vcflib/README.md

 April 2022: vcflib has just gone pangenome!

-By introducing the wavefront algorithm we can now realign long sequences and reduce call complexity introduced by pangenome variant callers using the new [vcfwave](./doc/vcfwave.md) tool.
+By introducing the wavefront algorithm we can now realign long sequences and reduce call complexity (and FPs!) introduced by pangenome variant callers using the new [vcfwave](./doc/vcfwave.md) tool.

 See also [RELEASE_NOTES.md](./RELEASE_NOTES.md)